sidebar_left == rendered

 IBF Financial Training Scheme (IBF-FTS):

 The IBF Financial Training Scheme (IBF-FTS) provides funding for financial sector-specific training programmes which are recognised under FTS.
-For training programmes commencing 1 Jan 2023:
+This scheme is only available for company-sponsored individuals.

 • Singapore Citizens aged 40 years old and above will be eligible for 70% co-funding of direct training costs.